fsprojects/FAKE/help/specifictargets.md

 # Running targets in "FAKE - F# Make"

+## Listing targets
+Before running any specific target it is useful to know all the targets that are available in a build script.
+FAKE can list all the avaiable targets including the dependencies by running the following command:

+* Fake.exe *YourBuildScript* -lt

+The option *-lt* stands for "list targets".
+It is an abbreviation of the option *--listTargets*.

 ## Running specific targets

 FAKE has a special param "target" which can be used to run specific targets in a build.
 We assume the following build script: